Viton vs. Buna O-rings: Which Is the Better Option?

 Table 4 – Comparing the resistances of Viton and Buna rubbers against different industrial chemicals.

 Buna rubber has better chemical resistance than most commonly used elastomers.
-But it fails compared to Viton with its excellent resistance to petroleum-based lubricants, mineral acids, silicone greases, and other solvents.
+But compared to Viton with excellent resistance to petroleum-based lubricants, mineral acids, silicone greases, and other solvents, Buna rubber fails.

 How Can You Tell If an O-ring Is Made from Viton or Buna?